* * *

 Proficiency in Eye-Zen English empowers people to reach for (and at a more advanced stage of

-proficiency) "consciously balance around", genuine equanimity – even under high pressure.
-Equanimity
+proficiency) 'consciously balance around', genuine equanimity – even in high-pressure circumstances.

-is a state from which solutions aiming at peace, productivity, well-being, and prosperity will actually
+Equanimity is a state from which solutions aiming at peace, productivity, well-being, prosperity, and

-entrain progress toward those aims.
-Unfortunately, few people today are currently sufficiently self-
+sustainability will actually entrain progress toward those aims.
+Unfortunately, few people today are

-aware to be able to attain and maintain equanimity consciously.
-The unfortunate, and sometimes
+sufficiently self-aware to be able to attain and maintain equanimity consciously.
+The unfortunate, and

-tragic, consequences are that many, if not most, decisions (by even career-trained decision-makers) are
+sometimes tragic, consequences are that many, if not most, decisions (by even career-trained decision-

-today taken from states of being such as hurried ignorance, disciplined but strained and inauthentic
+makers) are today taken from states of being such as hurried ignorance, disciplined but strained and

-bravado or other forms of “acting”, robotic numbness, anxiety, mania, pessimism, or despair.
-Decisions
+inauthentic bravado or other forms of “acting”, robotic numbness, anxiety, mania, pessimism, or

-taken from such states do not, of course, engender the confidence and clarity that is conducive to peace,
+despair.
+Decisions taken from such states do not, of course, engender the confidence and clarity that is

 One might summarize Eye-Zen English as the principled usage of English for problem-solving and